the-teachingRSE-project/competencies/summarised_competencies.md

 As expected, we have drawn equally upon notions from \ac{SE} and other research fields, but found that we likewise require teamwork capabilities.

-The gathered values and competencies form a common denominator that unifies RSEs and enables them to identify with this role, in the knowledge that it is already or will soon become critically important for many areas of science.
+The listed values and competencies form a common denominator that unifies RSEs and enables them to identify with this role, in the knowledge that it is already or will soon become critically important for many areas of science.
 These competencies at the intersection of research and SE,